Serena given first serious test in Madrid

 Williams made it 26 wins and only one defeat since the start of last year's claycourt season, but was up against an experienced player on the surface.

-The 30-year-old Spaniard has the highest number of claycourt title wins with 10 among active players and stunned the American when taking the second set to love.
+The 30-year-old Spaniard has the highest number of clay-court title wins with 10 among active players and stunned the American by taking the second set to love.

 "I wasn't really there," Williams said.
 "I wasn't really in it.
 My feet weren't moving.
 I don't know what happened.